jeelabs/esp-link/UC-FLASHING.md

 ### Flashing an attached AVR/Arduino

-There are three options for reprogramming an attached AVR/Arduino microcontroller:
+There are multiple options for reprogramming an attached AVR/Arduino microcontroller:

 - Use avrdude and point it at port 23 of esp-link.
 Esp-link automatically detects the programming sequence and issues a reset to the AVR.